JeffreyRobertLynch/GlassBox-XAI/README.md

 ## Solution Overview

 ### Objective & Scope
-- Build a from-scratch solution to ISIC 2018, Task 1: Binary Segmentation, that meets or exceeds the performance of top 2018 leaderboard solutions.
+- Build a from-scratch solution to ISIC 2018, Task 1: Binary Segmentation, that matches or outperforms the top 2018 leaderboard solutions.
 - Adhere to the ISIC 2018 challenge dataset splits (Training, Validation, Test) for quantitative performance benchmarking and impose additional limitations for auditability and security.
 - Fine-tune three model variants (Dice-Optimized, Recall-Optimized, Balanced) to support flexible deployment goals.
 - Maintain full auditability, ownership, and replication using a custom architecture and no pretrained models.